MZohaib364/House-Price-Prediction-Model/README.md

 # House Price Prediction Project Exploring scikit learn

 ## Overview
 This project aims to predict house prices demonstrating a basic flow of ML projects and a little exposure to scikit learn for supervised learning.
-The goal is to develop a model that can accurately predict the median value of homes in different areas.
+The goal is to develop a model that can accurately predict the median value of homes on basis of different features.

 ## Steps Followed